vacp2p/rfc/content/docs/rfcs/56/README.md

 ### Community Join Flow (peer requests to join a Community)

-1. A peer generates a public/private key pair.
+1. A peer and the Community owner establish a 1:1 chat as described in [55/STATUS-1TO1-CHAT](/spec/55/).
 2. The peer requests to join a Community by sending a "CommunityRequestToJoin" message to the Community.
 At this point, the peer MAY send a "CommunityCancelRequestToJoin" message to cancel the request.
 3. The Community owner MAY accept or reject the request.